-The quintessential treats that come to mind to enjoy with a cup of Tea are scones.
+The quintessential treats to enjoy with a cup of tea are always scones.
 Loved the world over and called by so many different names, they are nonetheless, delicious for Afternoon or Morning Tea.
 Whether you like to say Devonshire Tea, Cream Tea, Devon Cream Tea, Cornish Tea, Tea and Scones or High tea, follow these tips and recipes to make perfect light, soft and well-textured scones.

-Scones are said to have originated in Scotland where they were made from oats.
-They were cooked over an open fire or on top of the fuel stove.
+Scones originated in Scotland where they were made from oats cooked over an open fire or on top of the fuel stove.
 The dough was called a ‘bannock’ that was cut into 6 or 8 pieces known as ‘scones’ and cooked on a griddle.
-Some of the legends around scones say that the word ‘scone’ has a link to the Stone or Scone of Destiny where the Kings of Scotland were crowned.
-Others say it is a Dutch word ‘schoon’ that means bread or ‘schonbrot’ from Germany meaning beautiful bread.
+Some of the legends around scones say that the word ‘scone’ links to the Stone of Scone of Destiny where the Kings of Scotland were crowned.
+Others say it is a Dutch word ‘Schoon’ that means bread or ‘Schonbrot’ from Germany meaning beautiful bread.
 It was not until the invention of baking powder that scones became the light, airy and leavened baked goods that we enjoy today.

 The best thing about scones is that you can make them so quickly with little preparation time.
-So they are really easy to pop in the oven when guests arrive.
-The butter can be taken straight from the fridge and the oven will get hot by the time you’ve made them.
-They are quick to make and loved by everyone as the ultimate morning or afternoon tea treat.
+Everyone loves scones as the ultimate morning or afternoon tea treat.
+They are easy to pop in the oven when guests arrive.
+Take the butter straight from the fridge or freezer, and the oven will get hot by the time you’ve made them.

 Ten Tips for Good Scones

-- Accurately measure the ingredients especially at first, until you get the hang of the ratio of dry ingredients to liquid.
+1. Accurately measure the ingredients until you get the hang of the ratio of dry ingredients to liquid.
 The ideal dough is soft and sticky with a ratio of one part liquid to three parts flour 1:3.

-2. Use a glass measuring cups for liquids and metal for dry ingredients.
+2. Use glass measuring cups for liquids and metal for dry ingredients.

 3. Always sift the flour or other dry ingredients to add in extra air.